Running an Arabian Horse Show ?

 All AHSA Affiliates have appropriate Public Liability Insurance.
 If your Club does not have appropriate Insurance, then contact an Insurance Company to arrange some.
 There are Insurance Companies and Brokers who specialise in horse events.
 A good place to start would be with our Insurance Brokers www.gowgates.com.au

 Your committee will also need to decide if all participants will need to be members of your club.
 If they do not, then your committee MUST be aware of who is and is not covered by your insurance and be sure to only allow participants who are members or have adequate cover participate.
-You should insist that those that do not have adequate cover apply for Day Participation.
-See our Affiliate Insurance Page for more information.
+You should insist that those that do not have adequate cover apply for Participant Membership or Day Membership (where applicable).
+See our Membership Page and Affiliate Insurance Page for more information.

 Your Show Committee should consider management of any potentially infectious diseases that may be detected at your show.
 The procedures that your Committee are to follow should this occur, should be included in your Show Risk Management Policy.
 It is the responsibility of your Show Committee to maintain a record of Property Identification Codes (PIC’s) for all competitors for tracing purposes should there be a need during or after the event.